Lohit-Behera/jarurat_care/README.md

 # Jarurat Care

-his project is developed using React.
+This project is developed using React.

 ## Running Using Docker